manublanco/CRM_REST_API/README.md

 #### Create User
 #### POST http://localhost:8080/user/

 To create an user you have to send a POST request with a JSON in the body.
-So, in POSTMAN you have to select POST request and then in the body part, select raw and application/json and insert a JSON like this:
+So, in POSTMAN you have to select POST request and then in the body part, select raw, application/json and insert a JSON like this:
 ```javascript
 {
     "name": "Hank",